-- (1) If a quorum is not present within 30 minutes after the time appointed for holding a general meeting, the meeting must- - (a) if called on the request of members-be dissolved; or - (b) if not called on the request of members-be adjourned. - (1A) If a general meeting is adjourned under paragraph (1)(b), the directors must determine- - (a) the date and time of the adjourned meeting; - (b) either or both of the following- - (i) the physical venue of the adjourned meeting; - (ii) the virtual meeting technology to be used for holding the adjourned meeting; and - (c) if 2 or more physical venues are determined under subparagraph (b)(i)-the principal venue, and the other venue or venues, of the adjourned meeting. - (2) If at the adjourned meeting, a quorum is not present within 30 minutes after the time appointed for holding the meeting, the member or members present in person or by proxy constitute a quorum. - (3) The chairperson may adjourn a general meeting at which a quorum is present if- - (a) the meeting consents to an adjournment; or - (b) it appears to the chairperson that an adjournment is necessary to protect the safety of any person attending the meeting or ensure that the business of the meeting is conducted in an orderly manner. - (4) The chairperson must adjourn a general meeting if directed to do so by the meeting. - (5) When adjourning a general meeting under paragraph (3) or (4), the chairperson must specify-

-- (a) the date and time of the adjourned meeting; - (b) either or both of the following- - (i) the physical venue of the adjourned meeting; - (ii) the virtual meeting technology to be used for holding the adjourned meeting; and - (c) if 2 or more physical venues are specified under subparagraph (b)(i)-the principal venue, and the other venue or venues, of the adjourned meeting. - (6) Only the business left unfinished at the general meeting may be transacted at the adjourned meeting. - (7) If a general meeting is adjourned for 30 days or more, notice of the adjourned meeting must be given as for an original meeting. - (8) If a general meeting is adjourned for less than 30 days, it is not necessary to give any notice of the adjourned meeting. - (9) If no notice of an adjourned meeting is given, a person who attends the adjourned meeting by using either of the following virtual meeting technologies is to be regarded as being present while so attending- - (a) the virtual meeting technology determined by the directors under paragraph (1A); - (b) the virtual meeting technology specified by the chairperson under paragraph (5).
+- (1) If a quorum is not present within half an hour from the time appointed for holding a general meeting, the meeting must- - (a) if called on the request of members, be dissolved; or - (b) in any other case, be adjourned to the same day in the next week, at the same time and place, or to another day and at another time and place that the directors determine. - (2) If at the adjourned meeting, a quorum is not present within half an hour from the time appointed for holding the meeting, the member or members present in person or by proxy constitute a quorum. - (3) The chairperson may adjourn a general meeting at which a quorum is present if- - (a) the meeting consents to an adjournment; or - (b) it appears to the chairperson that an adjournment is necessary to protect the safety of any person attending the meeting or ensure that the business of the meeting is conducted in an orderly manner. - (4) The chairperson must adjourn a general meeting if directed to do so by the meeting. - (5) When adjourning a general meeting, the chairperson must specify the date, time and place to which it is adjourned. - (6) Only the business left unfinished at the general meeting may be transacted at the adjourned meeting. - (7) If a general meeting is adjourned for 30 days or more, notice of the adjourned meeting must be given as for an original meeting. - (8) If a general meeting is adjourned for less than 30 days, it is not necessary to give any notice of the adjourned meeting.